1. Surgery for breast cancer treatment

 The length of your hospital stay will depend on what type of surgery you have, how you recover and the support available at home.

-In such cases some people might still have wound drains in place.
 Your treatment team will talk to you about how long you’ll be in hospital.

 What to expect on the day